DGriffin91/Sarus/sarus_language_doc.md

     initial_numbers[0] = 500
     a_stuff.numbers[0].assert_eq(0)

-    //When a field that is either an array or struct is assigned to a variable, that variable points to the array or struct allocated in the parent struct, this operation does not create copy
+    // When a field that is either an array or struct is assigned
+    // to a variable, that variable points to the array or struct
+    // allocated in the parent struct, this operation does not
+    // create a copy

     sub_thing = a_stuff.sub_thing
     a_stuff.sub_thing.a = 5.0